CrankyTitanO7/grui/README.md

-Perception analysis (see [Optional Perception](#optional-perception)) writes an extra `perception/` directory (`manifest.json` + `results.jsonl`) next to the raw files.
-It is optional, derived and never required to read or edit a recording.
+Perception analysis (see [Optional Perception](#optional-perception)) writes an extra `perception/` directory (`manifest.json` + `results.jsonl`) next to the raw files, and the player's annotation editor writes an `annotations/` layer (`manifest.json` + `annotations.jsonl`) with every human correction/verification.
+Both are optional, derived and never required to read or edit a recording.

 ## Architecture